Fields

 (From the archive: Stian's original demo (October 2022) on how Auto-initialization works.
 May have outdated info.)

-Applicable to Date fields only.
-Adds today's date to the field
+Only available on Date fields.
+Adds today's date to the field.

-Applicable to Date fields only.
+Only available on Date fields.
 Adds the date that corresponds to an ancestor #day node that a node with this field would be owned by.

 Sets the value as the user who triggered the creation of the field.